DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Introduction

 \section{Introduction}

 Document Visual Question Answering (VQA) stands at the intersection of computer vision and natural language processing, aiming to answer questions based on the content of a document image.
 This task is inherently challenging due to the need for a model to not only accurately recognize and interpret textual information within complex visual layouts but also to reason about the spatial relationships and semantics of the content.
-Effective solutions require a harmonious integration of text detection, recognition, and contextual understanding to bridge the gap between visual data and linguistic queries \cite{ishmam2024image}, as illustrated in Figure \ref{fig:sample}, which presents document annotations on the CORD dataset (see Appendix A for additional details).
+Effective solutions require a harmonious integration of text detection, recognition, and contextual understanding to bridge the gap between visual data and linguistic queries \cite{ishmam2024image}.
+Figure \ref{fig:sample} presents some examples of visual information extraction, showcasing document annotations from the CORD dataset (see Appendix \ref{appendix:Examples-Ground-Truth-Answer-Annotations} and \ref{appendix:Examples-Predicted-Answer-Annotations} for more details).